Walby12/quiet/README.md

 ## Overview

 Quiet is a compiled programming language designed for performance.
-It aims to be as elegant as possible
+It aims to be easy to use and clean to see.

 ## Features